smariapena/testplan/testplan.md

 > Identify the people and skills needed to deliver the plan.

 ##### Deliverables
 > Expected items from working through this guide.
 This may include bug reports, updates to the guide itself.
-Identify what should be delivered as part of this plan including pass/fail reports, performance tracking, customer-ready documents, etc. Every thing that will be turned over to another party.
+Identify what should be delivered as part of this plan including pass/fail reports, performance tracking, customer-ready documents, etc. Everything that will be turned over to another party.

 ##### Environmental needs
 > Are there any special requirements for these tests.
 You may want to consider things like special hardware, test data or restriction to any system during testing.